Craig is a bonafide cinephile, one who prefers watching both old and new films to get his mind thinking.

 Cast: Brie Larson, Frantz Turner, John Gallagher Jr.

 Grace is a supervisor at Short Term 12, a facility where young teenagers are taken care of.
-She does her best to counsel the kids who have been pulled out from hideous home situations.
+She does her best to counsel the kids who have been pulled out from abusive home situations.
 Grace works with Mason, her longtime boyfriend.
-She gets pregnant and tells about it to Mason, but she secretly intends to have an abortion.
+She gets pregnant and tells Mason about it, but she secretly intends to have an abortion.
 Grace can relate to the stories of some of the Short Term 12 residents, particularly that of Jayden, who is physically abused by her father.
 Grace does not immediately realize that, like the youth she’s taking care of, she also needs help to prevent her life from falling apart.

 4. Blue Jasmine